 All immunisation providers responsible for ordering, storing, receiving and administering vaccines must understand the principles of vaccine storage.

 The NSW Health Vaccine Storage and Cold Chain Management Policy provides mandatory requirements for the storage and management of vaccines in NSW public facilities.
+The policy directive includes a Vaccine Refrigerator Protocol for public facilities.

-All vaccines MUST be stored within the recommended temperature range of +2°C to +8°C at all times.
+All vaccines must be stored within the recommended temperature range of +2°C to +8°C at all times.
 Maintaining the cold chain is important to ensure that effective and potent vaccines are administered to patients.

 A vaccine storage self-audit must be completed every 12 months and more frequently where there have been problems with: